The Grimleys: Series 3 changes and conclusion

 Series one and two features the same regular cast and runs in a continuous time frame, while series three is set later in the 1970s.
 Doug Digby's character is killed off in a gym accident in the first episode of the third series, and he is replaced in Geraldine Titley's affections by the scheming, manipulative woodwork teacher Dave Trebilcock (pronounced "Trebilco"), played by Craig Kelly.
 Geraldine has spent the time between the second and third series in a coma, which allows the series to shift its focus from the glam rock era to the punk era.

 Gordon is now working as a trainee teacher at the school, where he is bullied and insulted by the pupils, many of whom, including his brother, Darren, are dressed as punks.
 Gordon and Darren enter a poem competition hosted by Pam Ayres, Darren wins with his poem called "Urban Jungle Boy", being told he is off to London to make the big time, however learning of Geraldine's departure to London, Darren gives the opportunity to Gordon.
-Gordon knowing of Geraldine's intentions goes to London to join her, meanwhile Geraldine discovers she is pregnant and decides to stay, Gordon ends up on TV and gets spotted by a talent scout, this leads Gordon to become an over night star and is adored by screaming girls.
+Gordon knowing of Geraldine's intentions goes to London to join her, meanwhile Geraldine discovers she is pregnant and decides to stay, Gordon ends up on TV and gets spotted by a talent scout, this leads Gordon to become an overnight star and is adored by screaming girls.

 Their mother Jan, meanwhile, is now seeing Neville Holder, who now is headmaster of the school, this leads to her walking out on Baz, who on her departure confirms he believes Gordon is a Titley as she denies this and leaves, Geraldine is about to marry Dave Trebilcock, however she jilts Dave, running from the church into Gordon's arms, whilst the viewer is left wondering if the "Grimley Curse" will strike their happy union.